apache/unomi-site/README.md

 mvn install
 `

-## Jekyll serve
+## Jekyll serve (from source)

 `
-mvn gem:exec@jekyll-serve
+mvn gem:exec@jekyll-serve-source
 `

 Note: the Jekyll serve will not filter the files so you will still see property references such as ${latest.stable.version}.
 This is by design.
-If you want to see a final version you need to generate it using the `mvn clean install` command.
+If you want to see a final version you need to generate it using the `mvn clean install gem:exec@jekyll-serve-filtered` command.

 It works as expected on Mac and Linux, but not on Windows the following stacktrace appears: